botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SHA1 HMAC Symfony

 >***Identify*** that the cookie contains a Base64-encoded token, signed with a SHA-1 HMAC hash.
 On the home page we discover a developer comment to debug info for ```/cgi-bin/phpinfo.php```, revealing the digital signature to sign new token.
+Sending invalid cookie session value the error reveals, `Symfony Version: 4.3.6`.

 >**Note:** In BSCP exam not going to run this as it delete the file, but in exam read `source code` to ***identify*** the ```unserialize()``` PHP function and extract content out-of-band using ```PHPGGC```.